dan1oo/Cphy_SSM/README.md

 ## 🌟 Introduction
 This project implements a simplified version of the **Structured State-Space Model (S4)** introduced by Gu et al. (2022), which is designed for efficient and scalable sequence modelling.
 Unlike RNNs or Transformers, S4 handles **long-range dependencies** with linear time complexity by combining tools from signal processing, control theory, and fast Fourier transforms.

 Fundamentally, S4 revisits classical continuous-time **state space models** and adapts them for deep learning.
-It uses structured matrices, such as **HiPPO operators** and **Diagonal Plus Low-Rank (DPLR)** representations to evolve hidden states to emphasize recent inputs while preserving global context.
-These techniques allow S4 to model sequences efficiently...
+It uses structured matrices, such as **HiPPO operators** and **Diagonal Plus Low-Rank (DPLR)** representations, to evolve hidden states to emphasize recent inputs while preserving global context.
+These techniques allow S4 to model sequences efficiently with both rigorous design and practical scalability.

 In this project, we explore a minimal HiPPO-based state space model inspired by S4.
 Rather than implementing the full S4 pipeline with FFT-based kernel generation and DPLR compression, we focus on a simpler architecture that uses discretized HiPPO matrices, linear state updates over time, and gradient-based training via backpropagation through time (BPTT).